dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7PSUForRequestedProcedure)"
     "
-    .. _hl7PSUParam:
+    .. _hl7PSUTemplateParam:

-    :ref:`HL7 Procedure Status Update Parameters(s) <hl7PSUParam>`",string,"XSLT parameters in format {attributeID}={value} passed to style sheet specified by HL7 Procedure Status Update MPPS Template URI or HL7 Procedure Status Update Study Template URI. {attributeID} inside of {value} will be replaced by the value of that attribute in the original dataset.
+    :ref:`HL7 Procedure Status Update Template Parameters(s) <hl7PSUTemplateParam>`",string,"XSLT parameters in format {attributeID}={value} passed to style sheet specified by HL7 Procedure Status Update MPPS Template URI or HL7 Procedure Status Update Study Template URI. {attributeID} inside of {value} will be replaced by the value of that attribute in the original dataset.
 E.g.: 'RequestedProcedureID={StudyInstanceUID,hash}' or 'AccessionNumber={0020000D,hash}'.
 May be overwritten by configured values for particular Archive Network AEs.

-    (hl7PSUParam)"
+    (hl7PSUTemplateParam)"
     "
     .. _hl7PSUMessageType: